Former Nigerian Capital Gets Eco-City

 Lagos, clocking in at 7 million residents, is no dusty sub-continental village.
 It’s a huge metropolis that acts as the economic and financial capital of Nigeria, and like any urban center looking to develop into the 21st century, Lagos has plenty of environmental issues to address.
-Which is where London architecture firm economic and financial capital of Nigeria”>Studio Bednarski comes in–their design proposal for the regeneration of the city’s waterfront is both pretty (at least from the aerial view) and practical.
+Which is where London architecture firm Studio Bednarski comes in–their design proposal for the regeneration of the city’s waterfront is both pretty (at least from the aerial view) and practical.

 Studio Bednarski’s plan comprises roughly 147 acres on 59.61 hectares in the lagoon, including 270 houses and some 1800 apartments, with supporting facilities and a marina laid around a central park as its backbone.
 The plans also takes advantage of Lagos’ natural asset, the lagoon: A cooling system will be implemented using reversible heat pumps.